renderedtext/semaphore-docs-new/source/docs/how-to-skip-building-for-some-commits-with-ci-skip.md

 ---
 layout: post
-title: How to skip building some commits?
+title: How to skip building some commits with [ci skip]
 category: Customizing your build
 ---